Written by CorpsAfrica/Malawi Volunteer Ms. Caroline Luka

 Living in a community with people of different cultures and beliefs can be tricky.
 The secret to making it work and not feeling like an outsider is to adapt.
 Blend in like that chameleon.
-Find that person in the community that is always there asking you questions and making sure that you do not feel out of place.
+Find that person in the community who is always there asking you questions and making sure that you do not feel out of place.
 Yes, that woman or man who keeps coming to your house and constantly asking you if you’re alright.
 That one is your angel in disguise.
 Well, at least for me she is.

 This month I would like to gloat about my amazing neighbor.
 Not everyone was as lucky as I was to meet such a beautiful soul.
 At first, I thought she was bothering me by always checking up on me all the time, but then I realized that she was trying to make my transition easier.
 So, I opened my arms and embraced her kindness and boy did it pay off.
 She has taught me a lot of things I did not know.
 We basically do a lot of things together.
 Some of the things she has taught me is the language used in my community.
 My community speaks Chichewa mixed with Chisenga.
 When I first got there I wouldn’t understand anything.
 I asked her to teach me the basic words and 6 months down the line I actually understand most of it.
 Some of the words I learned in Chisenga are: